Download and install the Node.js framework. The framework is required for two reasons:

 - Proceed as described on page Using File Watchers.

-When you open a Stylus file, PyCharm checks whether an applicable file watcher is available in the current project.
-If such file watcher is configured but disabled, PyCharm displays a pop-up window that informs you about the configured file watcher and suggests to enable it.
+When you open a CoffeeScript file, WebStorm checks whether an applicable file watcher is available in the current project.
+If such file watcher is configured but disabled, WebStorm displays a pop-up window that informs you about the configured file watcher and suggests to enable it.

-If an applicable file watcher is configured and enabled in the current project, PyCharm starts it automatically upon the event specified in the New Watcher dialog.
+If an applicable file watcher is configured and enabled in the current project, WebStorm starts it automatically upon the event specified in the New Watcher dialog.

 - If the Immediate file synchronization check box is selected, the File Watcher is invoked as soon as any changes are made to the source code.

-PyCharm creates a separate file with the generated output.
-The file has the name of the source Stylus file and the extension css.
-The location of the generated files is defined in the Output paths to refresh text box of the New Watcher dialog.
-However, in the Project Tree, they are shown under the source file which is now displayed as a node.
+The transpiler stores the generated output in a separate file.
+The file has the name of the source CoffeeScript file and the extension js or js.map depending on the transpiler type.
+The location of the generated files is defined in the Output Paths text box of the New Watcher dialog.
+Based on this setting, WebStorm detects transpiler output.
+However, in the Project Tree, they are shown under the source .coffee file which is now displayed as a node.